 We organise our paper as follows.
-In Section II, we describe the two-phase transmissions aided MSC regime considered and introduce a range of multiple source stream processing methods, including CDM, CNC and the proposed VNC.
-The corresponding iterative receiver algorithms are provided in Section III, while our EXIT chart analysis is detailed in Section IV.
-Finally, we present our simulation results in Section V and conclude in Section VI.
-To assist the presentation of this paper, important symbols and frequently used abbreviations are listed in Table I and Table II.
+In Section II, we describe the MSC regime considered and introduce a range of multiple source stream processing methods with their iterative receiver algorithms, while our EXIT chart analysis is detailed in Section III.
+Finally, we present our simulation results in Section IV and conclude in Section V.